zerospiel/docs/docs/quickstarts/quickstart-1-mgmt-node-and-cluster.md

 ## Install kubectl

-k0s installs a compatible kubectl and makes it accessible via its own client.
-But to make your environment easier to configure, we advise installing kubectl the normal way on the manager node and using it to control the local k0s management cluster.
+k0s installs a compatible `kubectl` and makes it accessible via its own client.
+But to make your environment easier to configure, we advise installing `kubectl` the normal way on the manager node and using it to control the local k0s management cluster:

 ```shell
 sudo apt-get update